 A Framework for Furthering Indigenous Initiatives at the University

-A motivating question for the What I Learned in Class Today: Educational Experiences and Institutional Responses project is the extent to which university-wide and national policies of Indigenous engagement, such as the Truth and Reconciliation Commission’s (TRC) Calls to Action and the UBC Indigenous Strategic Plans (ISP), have prompted tangible, positive change in the experiences of Indigenous people on campus.
+A motivating question for the What I Learned in Class Today: Educational Experiences and Institutional Responses (WILICT) project is the extent to which university-wide and national policies of Indigenous engagement, such as the Truth and Reconciliation Commission’s (TRC) Calls to Action and the UBC Indigenous Strategic Plans (ISP), have prompted tangible, positive change in the experiences of Indigenous people on campus.
 As Dr. Coll Thrush summarizes, the project asks, “to what extent are those things [changes] symbolic?
 Or do they actually lead to concrete manifestations of change in peoples’ everyday lives?”
 It is critical that all those in roles that influence the university climate—from instructors curating syllabi with Indigenous content to administrative staff creating policies of hiring or tenure—reflect upon this distinction between symbolic versus meaningful change.

 Considering on the Ground Experiences